MorphStore/LCTL/doc/guide.md

 </center>
 In this guide we will use the left depiction convention for our own figures.
 In our opinion this is the mind set which corresponds best with the given convention to write binary representations of integer values with the least significant bits to the right and the most significant bits to the left.
 But be careful while reading scientific papers about data compression.

-### Conventions for Compress and Decompress Function
+### Conventions for Compression and Decompression Functions <a name="ConventionsForCompressionAndDecompressionFunctions"></a>

 Implementations of lightweight compression functions without fancy (SIMD) processing mostly have three arguments: a pointer to the uncompressed input values, the number of logical values to compress, and a pointer to the compresssed output, that has to be written.
 Often the return value is used to express the physical size of the compressed values (in bytes, in blocks, etc.).
-Beside that, each function that compressed a variable number of input values has to have at kind of loop.
+Beside that, each function that compressed a variable number of input values has to have at least one loop (over blocks of values or single value).
 The same holds for decompression functions.
 Thus, functions written in C++ might have the followng structure.

 ```cpp
 size_t compress(uint32_t * in, size_t countIn, uint32_t * out)